Cyfrin/moccasin/docs/source/quickstart.rst

 Deploying a contract
 ====================

-Now, unlike other frameworks, with `gaboon`, we never need to compile!
-Gaboon uses `titanoboa` under the hood to compile contracts quickly on the fly.
+Now, unlike other frameworks, with `moccasin`, we never need to compile!
+Moccasin uses `titanoboa` under the hood to compile contracts quickly on the fly.
 Let's open our `deploy.py` file and look inside.

 .. code-block:: python